8 June 2021

 Within the field of visual arts, we call Digital Art those visual expressions whose raw materials of production or their means of reproduction, or both elements at the same time, are computer and digital technology, at least in a considerable percentage.
-The medium defines this manifestation and not the visual aesthetics, the theme or the message itself, since these elements within this modality will be as diverse as in fine arts in general.
+The medium defines this manifestation and not the visual aesthetics, the theme, or the message itself since these elements within this modality will be as diverse as in fine arts in general.

 The concept of Digital Art is quite broad since it includes all artistic work made through computer technology: translation of mathematical information encoded in discrete and binary signals.
-This system allows creating alternative multi-universes, that do not need to be developed on physical supports.
+This system allows the creation of alternative multi-universes, that do not need to be developed on physical supports.
 Then, a work of digital art is the result of the use of software, generated in turn through programming techniques.
 These operating systems serve as instruments to create graphics and recreate parameters such as light and space.
 This definition, subject to constant discussion and controversy, allows the most diverse creations to be classified as such, an example of which is video games.